bloominstituteoftechnology/Whiteboard-Pairing/ProductOfAllOtherNumbers/README.md

 ```

 If your interviewee comes up with a solution that utilizes division, that's fine.
 Once they get through that, challenge them to then come up with a solution that doesn't utilize division!
+Afterwards, try challenging them to come up with a solution that _doesn't_
+utilize division.

 Analyze the time and space complexity of your solution.